hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster_node_pool.html.markdown

 * `os_type` - (Optional) The Operating System which should be used for this Node Pool.
 Changing this forces a new resource to be created.
 Possible values are `Linux` and `Windows`.
 Defaults to `Linux`.

+* `priority` - (Optional) The Priority of this Node Pool.
+Possible values are `Regular` and `Spot`.
+Defaults to `Regular`.
+Changing this value forces a new resource to be created.

+-> **NOTE:** Support for Spot `priority` is currently in Preview on an opt-in basis.
+To use it, enable feature `spotpoolpreview` for `namespace Microsoft.ContainerService`.
+For an example of how to enable a Preview feature, please visit [Register spotpoolpreview preview feature](https://docs.microsoft.com/en-us/azure/aks/spot-node-pool#register-spotpoolpreview-preview-feature).

+* `eviction_policy` - (Optional) The Policy which should be used for this Node Pool.
+Possible values are `Delete` and `Deallocate`.
+Defaults to `Delete`.
+Changing this forces a new resource to be created.

+-> **NOTE:** This can only be configured when `priority` is set to `Spot`.

+* `max_bid_price` - (Optional) The maximum price you're willing to pay for each Virtual Machine in this Node Pool (US Dollars).
+It must be greater than the current spot price.
+If this bid price falls below the current spot price the Virtual Machines in the Node Pool will be evicted using the `eviction_policy`.
+Defaults to `-1`, which means that each Virtual Machine in the Scale Set should not be evicted for price reasons.

+-> **NOTE:** This can only be configured when `priority` is set to `Spot`.

 * `tags` - (Optional) A mapping of tags to assign to the resource.

 ~> At this time there's a bug in the AKS API where Tags for a Node Pool are not stored in the correct case - you [may wish to use Terraform's `ignore_changes` functionality to ignore changes to the casing](https://www.terraform.io/docs/configuration/resources.html#ignore_changes) until this is fixed in the AKS API.